DevlessTeam/docs/rules.md

 Complete list of [Generator Methods](#Generator-Methods) can be found [here](#Generator-Methods)

 #### Working with Dates in DevLess
 You may want to get a timestamp or formatted date.
-Either ways the Date Methods provides you options.
+Either way the Date Methods provides you options.
 Eg: ```->getTimestamp()->storeAs(stamp)->succeedWith(stamp)```
 Find the complete list of [Date Methods here](#Date-Methods)